Runaway barges smash into Oklahoma dam after officials order evacuations and shut down roads

 "They are still tied together and are currently stationary & stuck on a rock jetty, operators are working to secure them at that location," the sheriff's office said at the time.

-The barges broke loose around noon, and video from CNN affiliate KFOR showed the vessels crashing into Webbers Fall Lock & Dam in Muskogee.
+The barges broke loose around noon, and video from CNN affiliate KFOR showed the vessels crashing into Webbers Falls Lock & Dam in Muskogee.
 Water inundated the boats, and they promptly sank.

+The barges did not appear to breach the dam, said Kim Wann, LeFlore County emergency manager.
+State officials and the Army Corps of Engineers are assessing the damage.

+If the dam breaks, residents along the river would be notified via the state's emergency alert system.

 Interstate 40 and US 64 will remain shut down until the situation is safe, the sheriff's office said.